bliszewski/sfmt/README.md

 A `patch` is an update to the work item package prior to completing the full migration.

+An *environment* (`env` for short) is a Salesforce Org targeted for an action.

 The `source` is the Salesforce Org where the metadata components originates.
-An *environment* (`env` for short) is a Salesforce Org targeted for an action.

 ### Configuration
-Look in the \*.properties` files for default configuration settings.
+Edit the `\*.properties` files with configuration settings.

+* `build.properties` defines settings for the build scripts.
+* `sfdc.properties` defined settings for the Force.com Migration Tool.

 #### Username and Password
-To interact with a Salesforce Org you must provide a username and password (or a session ID, but this tool hasn't been built for that option yet) to the tool.
+A username and password need to be provided to connected to a Salesforce Org.

+> Session IDs as another options but are not currently supported.

+Use `auth.username` and `auth.password` in the `build.properties` file or as options on the command line.

+> Be careful about adding `build.properties` in your repository if you put your username and password there.
+I'm not happy about storing these values in plaintext, but that seems to be standard practice until I can find a better solution.

-These values can be set with the `auth.username` and `auth.password` properties in the `build.properties` file or as options on the command line.
-Set the username to your Production Org username and the build script will append the environment name when another Org is targeted.
+These properties should be set to your Production Org username and password; sandbox names are appened by the script when another environment is targeted.

-This tool was built for a single Production Org with one or more Sandboxes, and assumes your Sandbox usernames and passwords match your production environment, following the standard behavior to appened a sandbox name to the end of the username.
+> This tool was built for a single Production Org with one or more Sandboxes, and assumes your Sandbox usernames and passwords match your production environment, following the standard behavior to appened a sandbox name to the end of the username.
 If you need to work with another Org you can override these properties on the command line.
 ```
 ant <target> -Dsfdc.conf.auth.username=me@my-other.org -Dsfdc.conf.auth.password=notmypassword -Dsfdc.conf.auth.serverurl="https://login.salesforce.com"
 ```

-> Note that this means you are providing or saving your username and password in plain text (which I'm not happy about and am looking for alternatives), so take care sharing these files (i.e. don't add `build.properties` to a git commit).

 ### Creating a New Migration
 There are two types of migrations:
 1. Work Item Migration, a standard migration of components and configurations from one Org to another.
-2. Patch Migration, a modification to a migration, e.g. to fix a bug that was discovered during migration..
+2. Patch Migration, a modification to a migration, e.g. to fix a bug that was discovered during migration.

-When starting our with a migration you should always create a Work Item migration first, and create Patches only as needed.
+Always start with a Work Item migration and use patches to update the package if needed.

 Using the build script to create a new Work Item migration will
 1. Make a directory with the work item name in the work items directory.